UtkarshGarg-UG/Quadratic_Solver_Transformer/README.md

 * Format of train.txt expected: -8*x*(3\*x+14)=-24*x*\*2-112\*x
 * For optional arguments help, use python train.py --help.
 Arguments have been defined at the bottom.
 * The model parameters are saved in model_config.json
-* You have an option to train from checkpoint using optional arguments: python main.py --checkpoint_path PATH and --resume_training True
+* You have an option to train from checkpoint using optional arguments: python main.py --load_checkpoint_path LOAD_PATH --save_checkpoint_path SAVE_PATH --resume_training True

 # Attention Maps
 * You can use the jupyter notebook "attention_maps" for building attention maps